FideliusFalcon/Uptime-Kuma-Heartbeat-Docker/readme.md

-# Uptime Kuma Heathbeat Docker
+# Uptime Kuma Heartbeat Docker
-This is a very simple heathbeat build with Python and deployed with Docker.
+This is a very simple heartbeat build with Python and deployed with Docker.
 All configuration is made with environment variables and easy to configure in the `docker-compose.yml` file.

 ## Requirements
-* Uptime Kuma installed, with access from this agent/heathbeat
+* Uptime Kuma installed, with access from this agent/heartbeat
 * Docker installed on the host

 ## Deploy